BACKGROUND

 NOTEWORTHY ACHIEVEMENTS

-With USAID support, the Ministry of Education now trains early-grade teachers to improve early-grade numeracy and literacy, which are essential to students’ continuing academic success.
-A 2019 national early-grade assessment by the Ministry revealed a 10 percent increase in grade-level mathematics comprehension and a 5 percent increase in grade-level reading comprehension for second and third-grade students over the last five years.
+• With USAID support, the Ministry of Education trained 15,083 early-grade teachers to improve numeracy and literacy.
+USAID’s investments resulted in a national 10 percent increase in mathematics comprehension and a five percent increase in reading comprehension for second and third-grade students from 2017 to 2019.

-Since 2015, nearly 700 youth have graduated from USAID’s 43 non-formal education centers, enabling them to re-enroll in the formal education system to continue their secondary education, open a business, or pursue employment.
+• USAID supported the Ministry’s purchase and distribution of more than one million Arabic and Mathematic workbooks annually along with classroom storybooks for grade 1-3 students.
+Since 2015, 700 youth have graduated from USAID’s 43 non-formal education centers, enabling them to re-enroll in the formal education system to continue their secondary education, open a business, or pursue employment.
+In 2022, USAID financial support extends to all 184 non-formal education centers through a multi-donor agreement as the Ministry of Education takes on management of the centers to ensure the sustainability of this essential program.

 Mohammad Maghayda for USAID